designcise/hawkbit/README.md

 $app->setConfig('error', true);
 ```

-By default Hawkbit is catching all errors.
+By default Hawkbit\Application is catching all errors.
 To disable error catching add

 ```php
 <?php